Steven Hufnagel, Executive Director

 Darryn holds a Bachelor of Arts in Geology from the University of New Hampshire and a Master of Education from Antioch University New England.
 Her background includes nine years managing an environmental consulting office, teaching, and several years working as a field geologist prior to that.

 When she isn’t at the office she loves to walk the trails taking photos.
 Darryn, her husband and son live in Jefferson.

 Hannah McGhee, Outreach and Communications Manager

-Hannah has been DRA’s “inspiration agent” since January 2016, after having contracted with the organization for a few years on various graphic design projects.
+Hannah joined the DRA (now Coastal Rivers) staff as “inspiration agent” in January 2016, after having contracted with the organization for a few years on various graphic design projects.
 Hannah was a self-employed graphic designer for several years creating websites, logos, posters, business cards, t-shirts and other designs for print or web.
 Prior to that, she worked as a social worker for ten years.

 Jim Grenier, Facilities Manager

-Jim came to DRA in 2016 through a partnership with the Veterans’ Administration, which later evolved into a permanent part-time position managing DRA’s multiple facilities on two campuses and assisting the Lands and Stewardship Director with managing the DRA’s extensive trails and conservation properties.
+Jim came to DRA (now Coastal Rivers) in 2016 through a partnership with the Veterans’ Administration, which later evolved into a permanent part-time position managing DRA’s multiple facilities on two campuses and assisting the Lands and Stewardship Director with managing Coastal Rivers’ extensive trails and conservation properties.

 A 2015 graduate of Unity College with a BS in Parks and Forest Resource Management, Jim also brings 28 years of experience as a carpenter and contractor, along with experience in commercial fishing, marine maintenance, and landscaping.